StopNGo/react-proto/README.md

 Other:

-- API request caching (powerd by RTK Query)
+- API request caching (powered by RTK Query)
 - Hot reload (including state, style and server code hot reloading)
-- VSCode support with error higlight and on save fixes
+- VSCode support with error highlight and on save fixes
 - Script for fast component creation
 - Optional Service worker and offline status detector
+- Webpack Bundle Analyzer

 ## The App